 Actinic keratoses (AK’S) are very common “barnacles” of skin.
 Sun damage is the leading cause and they tend to occur in older age groups.
 The skin cells found in AK’s are cancer like.
 However, they are confined to the skin surface and so are not considered invasive skin cancers.
 They may, however, progress to skin cancer (squamous cell carcinoma) over time.

 AK’s in themselves are not dangerous but given their potential to progress to SCC, are best treated.

-Keratoacanthoma (KA) is a fascinating condition also known as self limiting squamous cell carcinoma.
-KA can be a rather alarming rapidly growing nodular growth of the skin that looks identical to more malignant tumours.
+Keratoacanthoma (KA) is a fascinating condition also known as self-limiting squamous cell carcinoma.
+KA can be a rather alarming rapidly growing nodular growth of the skin that looks identical to more malignant tumors.
 Typically KA’s appear suddenly and grow rapidly over a two month period.
-The tumours then typically form a cratered appearance and stop growing for around two months.
-These often mysterious tumours then regress and all but disappear.
+The tumors then typically form a cratered appearance and stop growing for around two months.
+These often mysterious tumors then regress and all but disappear.